sabrinadowla14/Project1-The-Monkees-Band/README.md

 - [jQuery](https://jquery.com)
     - The project uses **jQuery** to simplify DOM manipulation.
 ## Testing
 I have done many testings to believe that the site works well.
-Open my project in the browser, right clicked and went to inspect.
+Opened my project in the browser, right clicked and went to inspect.
-In devtools, I saw a device symbol clicked that one.
-I have tested through all the devices. trying to see if it is a responsive website.
+In devtools, I saw a device symbol and clicked that one.
+I have tested through all the devices, trying to see if it is a responsive website.
 All my pages are going to its appropriate pages.
 The user can easily fill out the form.
 If the user wants to listen to any of the YouTube videos they just need to click on that one.
 The user can sign up and also sign in.
 If the user clicks on the logo it will redirect you to the home page which is the index.html file.
 If the user wants to go to Facebook, twitter or YouTube link it will take him to the appropriate